ayushpareek2003/numCpp_Contrib/README.md

 # numC++: Accelerated GPU Library for C++, with NumPy syntax
 numC++ is a C++ library inspired by numpy, designed for accelerated numerical computations on GPUs.
 It provides a familiar syntax similar to numpy, making it easy for users familiar with numpy to transition to GPU-accelerated computing seamlessly while working on C++.

-Currently, numC++ only supports 2D arrays.
+Currently, numC++ only supports upto 2D arrays.

 ## Installation
 To use numC++, follow these steps: